Welcome to New Concepts

 It’s a question we hear all the time from apartment owners and investors — “What are you hearing out there?”
 In many ways, that’s one of the advantages of being actively involved in property management every day.
 You get a real-time sense of what’s happening in the market, often before the data shows up in reports.

 Concept Property Management currently manages more than 2,000 units across 65+ properties throughout Utah.
-Through their day-to-day conversations with owners, investors, residents, leasing agents, and on-site teams, Scott Cruze (CEO), Caitlyn Powell (Corporate Vice President), and their Regional Managers are constantly gathering insight into the trends and challenges affecting apartment operations and property performance.
+Through their day-to-day conversations with owners, investors, residents, leasing agents, and on-site teams, Scott Cruze (CEO) and his Regional Managers are constantly gathering insight into the trends and challenges affecting apartment operations and property performance.

 Here are a few things they’re currently seeing and hearing in the market: